MJafarMashhadi/Haplophysh/README.md

 Sorry, I do.
 I was just lazy here, don't judge.

 *Are you publishing it?*
 I don't know.
 I wrote a 10 page conference paper as a deliverable for the course, but it needs more work before being ready for publication.
+A summary of that paper, as an extended abstract, is now available [here](ExtendedAbstract.pdf).

+*I read the abstract, who is "We" exactly?*
+I did the project by myself.
+I used "we" throught the paper and the EA out of habit.